securedapp-github/Algorand_Securewatch_POC/README.md

 To try example in this repository:

 - `npm install`
-- Copy `.env.sample` to `.env` and edit to point to the Algorand node you want
+ `.env` - edit to point to the Algorand node you want
 - `npm run usdc` or F5 in Visual Studio Code to get breakpoint debugging against one of the examples (or choose another)